By Guest Blogger, April from Mama on a Green Mission

 The thing I did the most research and reading about was using cloth diapers versus disposable diapers.

-Cloth Diapers Take Between 250 to 500 Years to Decompose
+Disposable Diapers Take Between 250 to 500 Years to Decompose

 At first, I was disgusted about the thought of using cloth diapers.
 But the more I read about it, the more these thoughts changed.
 I think the one thing that made me seriously consider using cloth diapers was the one fact that a disposable diaper can take up to 250 to 500 years to decompose in the landfill.